 Annual renewal of certification and registration is required to maintain the ARRT credential.

 Once certified and registered in bone densitometry, Registered Technologists (R.T.s) must complete 24

 Category A or A+ continuing education (CE) credits each biennium — a two-year period

 that begins at the start of his or her birth month.

-Technologists already registered in a discipline who become certified in additional disciplines maintain their original CE reporting schedule based upon their initial certification.
+Technologists already certified and registered in a discipline who become certified and registered in additional disciplines maintain their original CE reporting schedule based upon their initial certification and registration.
 The continuing education requirement is 24 credits, regardless of the number of ARRT certificates held by a registrant.
-Technologists who become certified in bone densitometry within a biennium meet the CE requirement for that biennium.
+Technologists who become certified and registered in bone densitometry within a biennium meet the CE requirement for that biennium.

-For more information, check out the Continuing Education Requirements for Renewal of Registration.
+For more information, check out the Continuing Education Requirements.

 Looking for CE credits?
 Check out

-In addition, any certifications earned in any category beginning January 1, 2011,
+In addition, any certifications and registrations earned in any category beginning January 1, 2011,

 are time limited to 10 years, at which time R.T.s will need to demonstrate continued